ibm-cloud-docs/databases-for-redis/work-with-connection-strings.md

 ## Other ways of accessing the connection strings

 It is possible to make the admin connection information available the in _Service Credentials_ panel.
+1. Navigate to the service dashboard for your service.
+2. Click _Service Credentials_ to open the _Service Credentials_ panel.
+3. Click **New Credential**.
+4. Choose a descriptive name for the credential, if wanted.
+5. Click **Add**.

+NOTE: Redis does not support multiple users.
+Adding more service credentials does not give you more users.
+It just re-uses the admin credential.

-The resulting "CLI" JSON object contains the same fields as Table 1.
-For more information, see the [Connecting an External Application](./connecting-external.html) page
+The admin credentials appear in the table, and the connection strings are available as JSON in in a click-to-copy field under _View Credentials_.
+The JSON object contains the same fields as Table 1 and Table 2.

-The information in Table 1 is also available as JSON from the cloud databases API.
+Connection information also available as JSON from the cloud databases API.
 The _Foundation Endpoint_ that is shown on the _Overview_ panel of your service provides the base URL to access this deployment through the API.
 Use it with the `/users/admin` endpoint to retrieve the admin connection strings.
 For more information, see the [API Reference]().

 ## Connection String Breakdown